SolomonLeon/youtube-dl-GUI-Downloader/README.md

 # Notes
-If you failed with error "10061" or "10060", please check the "proxy setting" in "Menu". you can use command "start inetcpl.cpl" (windows) to see your system proxy setting.
+If you failed with error "10061" or "10060", please check the "proxy setting" in "Menu". you can use command "start inetcpl.cpl" (windows) to view your system proxy setting.

-I don't provide any proxy service now.
+I currently do not provide any proxy services.